socialatm/draftkings/README.md

 ```python
 py -m scrapy crawl event
 ```

 ## Import and format it:

 ``` python
 py odds_scraper.py
 ```
+If the event changes, fight is canceled, fighter drops of the card etc... , just re-run the above code to get the updates.

 ## Update the odds from draftkings:

 ``` python